dragonoverlord3000/Trachtenberg-App/README.md

 ![Trachtenberg mult by 11](/carry_im.png)

 ## Download
 You can download the app for android systems by going to the *apk* folder and downloading the 'apk' file in it to your phone.
-[DOWNLOAD](https://drive.google.com/file/d/1m1u0jq3TzxgklhLsRaSe69ItrfFujJoz/view?usp=sharing).
+Or by clicking this [DOWNLOAD](https://drive.google.com/file/d/1m1u0jq3TzxgklhLsRaSe69ItrfFujJoz/view?usp=sharing) link.

 ## Inspiration